Abhishek-00/Modern_ui-webpage/README.md

 # Modern_ui-webpage
-Modern UI webpage build using react
+Modern UI webpage build using react and tailwindcss